The Importance of Ideation Practice

 Why do I believe every business professional should practice her idea muscle?
 Besides the obvious benefits of coming with better ideas in business, there is another implication.
 When we are being asked to come up with ideas, we will probably come up with a small number of ideas that we believe are good.
 Typically, we tend to stick to these ideas because we don’t have others to present.
 So we will champion what we have instead of trying to come up with more ideas.
 When we are practicing our ideation muscle we’re also opening more opportunities for ourselves — not to get stuck at one point, one idea, one perspective but rather creating a flow of possibilities.

 Thus, what you can do about it?
 As simple as it may sound, practice.

 How?
 Well, you will find many ideas J how to do it, but I will give you one technique I use.
-Every morning when I wake up, I prepare a coffee and sit down to write 10 different ideas: 10 ideas how to improve my favorite app, 10 ideas how AI can change my life, 10 ideas for courses I can teach, 10 ideas for workshops I can develop (We run at TheArtian unique creative workshops therefore demand from ourselves to push our boundaries), 10 ideas how I can improve my experience in the barber shop.
+Every morning when I wake up, I prepare a coffee and sit down to write 10 different ideas: 10 ideas on how to improve my favorite app, 10 ideas how AI can change my life, 10 ideas for courses I can teach, 10 ideas for workshops I can develop (We run at TheArtian unique creative workshops, therefore, demand from ourselves to push our boundaries), 10 ideas how I can improve my experience in the barbershop.
 Sometimes I change the routine: I choose a word, and later I come up with images that can represent it.
-For example, what are the images I have in mind for the word creativity, inspiration or success?
+For example, what are the images I have in mind for the words creativity, inspiration, or success?
 Again I will try to come up with ten different images.